frehner/modern-guide-to-packaging-js-library/README.md

 ### Set your `peerDependencies`

 <details>
-<summary>If you rely on a framework, set it as a peer dependency</summary>
+<summary>If you rely on another framework or library, set it as a peer dependency</summary>

-As noted in the section on [externalizing frameworks](#externalize-frameworks), if you rely on a framework, you will want to externalize that framework.
-However, your library will now only work if the developer installs that framework on their own.
-The way to help them know what you rely on is to set `peerDependencies`.
-For example, if you were building a React library, it would potentially look like this:
+You should [externalize any frameworks](#externalize-frameworks) you rely on.
+However, in doing so, your library will only work if the developer installs the framework you need on their own.
+One way to help them know that they need to install the framework is by setting `peerDependencies` - for example, if you were building a React library, it would potentially look like this:

 ```json
 {